Leadership Requires Guts

 Times such as:

-A person that seeks to be a leader should look deep in his or her gut before they accept the position of leadership to consider if they have the ability to make the tough calls.
+A person that seeks to be a leader should look deep in his or her gut before they accept the position of leadership and consider if he or she has the ability to make the tough calls.
 As momma used to say, “If you can’t stand the heat…get out of the kitchen.”

 Do you have the guts to be a leader?